RSS

 And she probably remembers riding to it on a train– quite possibly 502.
 Some cars on the Salt Lake Garfield & Western line were open-air.
 502 was a closed coach, and it carried happy passengers back and forth to Saltair for at least 30 years.

 Saturday afternoon I was the last person to climb aboard the old rail car.
-My visit wasn’t planned; I spotted the cranes on my drive home and quickly drove to the site.
+My visit wasn’t planned; I spotted the cranes on a flight into Salt Lake International Airport and quickly drove to the site.
 A few moments later it was hoisted onto a semi truck bound for a Grantsville salvage yard, where it will be dismantled for scrap metal today.
 It’s a sad end for this storied relic.

 SLG&W Cars 501 and 502 at the old Saltair Site.
 502 is on the left.
 Date unknown, Source: Grandma